woakes070048/chatgpt-social-status-feeds/README.md

    - This change simplifies logic handling with reduced PHP requirements.

 ### To-Do List
-We're continuously working to enhance the ChatGPT Social Status2RSS experience.
+- We're continuously working to enhance the ChatGPT Social Status2RSS experience.
 Here are some items on our to-do list:
--Polish the GUI to provide an even more delightful user experience.
+- Polish the GUI to provide an even more delightful user experience.
--Explore the possibility of generating AI-powered images to further enrich your statuses.
+- Explore the possibility of generating AI-powered images to further enrich your statuses.
--Continuously improve the code structure and security to ensure a robust and reliable platform.
+- Continuously improve the code structure and security to ensure a robust and reliable platform.
--Join us on this exciting journey as we revolutionize social media management and empower you with cutting-edge tools to create captivating and engaging content effortlessly.
+- Join us on this exciting journey as we revolutionize social media management and empower you with cutting-edge tools to create captivating and engaging content effortlessly.

-Get ready to take your social media game to new heights with ChatGPT Social Status2RSS!

-### Installing
-- Upload files to web server.
-- Change docroot to public folder.
-- Update config.php
-- Login admin/admin